 When will this treatment be available?

 At this point, there are no clinical trials available yet, but the treatment was confirmed to be viable in humans regarding low toxicity and the ability to regrow small layers of dentin.
 We expect this treatment to be available within 10 years’ time.
 It’s still not clear if this will be a viable kind of treatment that will become publicly available.

 As of now there are no human trials in progress or pending, we’ll update this information once this changes.
 The first possible human trials are in King’s College London as their research appears to be the most advanced.

-Pulp regeneration 2022 – can dead pulp be regenerated or restored?
+Tooth pulp regeneration 2023 – can dead pulp be regenerated or restored?